syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 ### Binding to data

 To bind the SfListView to data, set the `SfListView.DataSource` property to an `IEnumerable` implementation.
-You can bind a property of the underlying datasource to display for SfListView by using the `DisplayMember` property.
+You can bind a property of the underlying data source to display the SfListView by using the `DisplayMember` property.

 {% tabs %}
 {% highlight c# %}